singluntang/Photo-Orgainzer-App/README.md

   - For the second terminal type in the following command `sls dynamodb start`
   - FOr the third terminal.
 Browser to the location `serverless-photo-organizer/client` and type in the following command `npm run start`
   - In the Browser type in the URL `http://localhost:3000/dev/login`.

+## Config-Auth0

+* We are using Auth0 for our login services.
+To config Auth0 please goto the website `https://auth0.com/`.
+    1. You just need to fill in the "domain" and "clientId". (change in the program client/src/config.ts)
+    2. For the certificate, you can find it in the advance section which is at the bottom of the menu, if everything remains the same the certificate item should be on the last tab. (change in the program "\backend\src\lambda\auth\rs256Auth0Authorizer.ts" and "\backend\src\lambda\utils.ts")

 ## References